mosra/m.css/doc/documentation/doxygen.rst

-If you have a site already using the ``m-dark.compiled.css`` file, there's another file called ``m-dark.documentation.compiled.css``, which contains just the Doxygen-theme-specific additions so you can reuse the already cached ``m-dark.compiled.css`` file from your main site:
+If you have a site already using the ``m-dark.compiled.css`` file, there's another file called ``m-dark.documentation.compiled.css``, which contains just the documentation-theme-specific additions so you can reuse the already cached ``m-dark.compiled.css`` file from your main site:

 .. code:: ini